stanete/docker/README.md

 ### Keras

-The minimum stack to get started playing with keras and tensorflow as a backend in a Jupyter Notebook.
+The minimum stack to start playing with keras and tensorflow as a backend in a Jupyter Notebook... no fancy stuff 😅

 ### Mount the image and run the container